The annual Toys for Christmas program, a program which works to bring a little extra joy to area children during the holidays, is currently underway.

 At the time, the Chamber agreed to donate $300 to help start the program, with the caveat that the ladies at SCICAP, South Central Iowa Community Action Program, would run it.
-Today, the folks at SCICAP still assist the board of directors of Toys for Christmas with the program, which has been able to continue due the support of the community and local organizations.
+Today, the program is run by Toys for Christmas, which has been able to continue due the support of the community and local organizations.

-There are five donation box locations this year:
+There are several donation box locations this year:

-• Clark’s New and Used Furniture, 121 W Washington
+• Clark’s New and Used Furniture, 121 W. Washington St.

 Toys for Christmas serves families who live in Clarke County, or have children who go to school at either Clarke or Murray.
 To be eligible, families must qualify for free or reduced lunches at school.